 We will respond to your report within 5 business days of receipt.
 If you have followed the above instructions, we will not take any legal action against you regarding the report.

 Diagnostic data access

 IMPORTANT: DataLakeHouse.io cannot access your data without your approval.

 When working on a support ticket, we may need to access your data to troubleshoot or fix your broken connector or destination.
-In that case, we will ask you to grant DataLakeHouse.io access to your data for the next 14 days.
+In that case, we will ask you to grant DataLakeHouse.io access to your data for a limited time.
 You can allow or deny data access.
-If you grant us data access, you can revoke it at any moment before the 14-day diagnostic period has expired.
+If you grant us data access, you can revoke it at any moment.